 Gravel – Stone and rock that varies in shape and size.

 The main reason helical piles are so often deployed in Toronto geology is that there is a lot of fill material present.
 What this means is, the government soil maps from yesterday aren’t reliable down to your individual construction site.What may have been there 50 years ago has very likely been contaminated with fill or material from another region.

 Soil maps of yesterday are not particularly reliable.

 Fill can be described as soil material that has been excavated from one location and moved to a different location to fill a hole or raise the property elevation.
 It can be from the same site or come from a far away location.

 The 3 main type of fill material are;

-- Undocumented Fill – This is unknown fill.
-No what knows where it came from.
-The is no documentation available for the material.
+Undocumented Fill – This is unknown fill.
+No one knows where it came from.
+There is no documentation available for the material.